 Mr. Darcy’s Persistent Pursuit and Love’s Fool: The Taming of Lydia Bennet were both published in November, 2014.
 One False Step followed in October of 2015, and Common Ground, based on the Elizabeth Gaskell novel North and South, came out in April of 2016.
-Her next novel is expected to be unleashed on an unsuspecting world in the fall of 2016.
+Duty Demands was released in November of 2016 and followed One False Step to the top of the best seller’s list.
+Her next novel, An Unexpected Turn of Events, is projected to be released at the end of 2017.

 You can contact Elaine at email@example.com.
 Also follow her on Facebook at https://www.facebook.com/elaine.owen.906 and on Twitter: @owenElaineOwen1